-For example, the state of California, where our corporate offices are located, has issued orders for all residents to remain at home, except as needed for essential activities, which includes biomedical research, as a result of the COVID-19 pandemic.
-Except for certain labbased activities, we have implemented work from home policies that may continue for an indefinite period.
+For example, as a result of the COVID-19 pandemic the state of California, where our corporate offices are located, has issued orders limiting activities to varying levels, including at the most restrictive level, an order for all residents to remain at home, except for the performance of essential activities, which include biomedical research.
+We have implemented policies that enable some of our employees to work remotely, and such policies may continue for an indefinite period.
+We have also implemented various safety protocols for all on-site personnel, including regular, mandatory COVID-19 testing procedures and compliance measures for social distancing and use of personal protective equipment.
 Our priority is to protect the health and safety of our employees, community, partners and clinical trial participants, while working to ensure the sustainability of our business operations as this unprecedented situation continues to evolve.
 We continue to evaluate the impact COVID-19 may have on our ability to effectively conduct our business operations as planned, and work with healthcare providers supporting our clinical studies to mitigate risk to patients while taking into account regulatory, institutional, and government guidance and policies, but there can be no assurance that we will be able to avoid part or all of any impact from the spread of COVID-19 or its consequences.

-As the COVID-19 pandemic continues to spread around the globe, we may experience disruptions that could severely impact our business, preclinical programs and clinical trials, including:
+As the COVID-19 pandemic continues to spread around the globe, we have experienced and may continue to experience disruptions that could severely impact our business, preclinical programs and clinical trials, including:

-- · delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; limitations in resources that would otherwise be focused on the conduct of our business or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - delays or difficulties in furthering our preclinical programs such as our ATV:Tau, ATV:TREM2 and PTV:PGRN programs, due to interruptions in our third party service providers' business; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials;
+- delays or difficulties in enrolling patients in our clinical trials, particularly elderly subjects, who are at a higher risk of severe illness or death from COVID-19, which can be further complicated by the presence of comorbidities that are often present in subjects with neurodegenerative diseases; - difficulties interpreting data from our clinical trials due to the possible effects of COVID-19 on subjects enrolled in our clinical trials that contract COVID-19; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; limitations in resources that would otherwise be focused on the conduct of our business or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials;